EBeyond 2000 Hi tech innovations for motorcycles and shops

 Grounding and Voltage

 Harley Davidson made the distributor (breaker) shaft smaller on some distributors.
-So the best way to make the magna sleeve (or rotor fit tighter) is to use scotch tape up one side, over the top and down the other side of the shaft, then press on the rotor.
+The best way to make the rotor fit tighter is to use scotch tape up one side, over the top and down the other side of the shaft, then press on the rotor.

 Proper Fitting for the Module Plate

 On the 1965 Harley Davidson, the module plate needs to be modified for proper fit.
-Ed can do this for you, let him know your plugs- the gap should be .035 to .042.
+Ed has done the proper modifications on the 1965 units.

 Problems Starting the Bike

 You still need to retard the distributor.
-Try starting the bike like you normally do, kicking the engine over twice, with the choke on and key off, then with the choke almost off and key on, it will start with the next kick.
+Try starting the bike like you normally do, kicking the engine over twice, with the choke on and key off, then with the choke almost off and key on, retard about 1/2 way back.
+It shouldl start with the next kick.
 With the engine warmed up, it starts with the first kick without choking.

 website by jbr graphics